ec-jrc/SMDRM/README.md

 ### Clean Up

-Execute the following command to stop the service and cleanup Docker data volumes.
+Execute the following command to stop the service
 ```shell
 docker-compose down
 ```